 Inertial framesNewton's laws work — sometimes.
 At other times, they appear not to work.
 Frames of reference in which Newton's laws of motion are observed are called Inertial Frames.
 For instance, the surface of the Earth is almost* an inertial frame.
 When we analyse the behaviour of objects with respect to the Earth, we nearly* always find that F = ma.
 Further, in the particular case where F = 0, objects maintain constant velocity.

-* The 'almost' and 'nearly' are inserted above because of the Earth's own motion.
+* The 'almost' and 'nearly' are inserted above because of the Earth's own accelerated motion.
+(Travel in a straight line would make no difference, but rotation and orbital motion involve accelerations.)
 The daily rotation is quite slow: only one turn per day is 0.004 degree per second: this is why we cannot feel it.
 However, if we could observe motion over many minutes, we should notice that, for an object subject to negligible external forces, measurements made with respect to the laboratory frame show a very small acceleration.
 This acceleration is best considered as the acceleration of the laboratory with respect to the object: the result of the rotation of the laboratory, which turns with the Earth.
 The Earth is approximately, but not quite, an inertial frame.
 See the Foucault pendulum and coriolis forces for a more detailed discussion of this point.

 Non inertial frames.
 In measurements made with respect to some other frames of reference, Newton's laws appear to be violated.
-For example, when the bus goes round a corner, a standing passenger who is not holding onto a rail seems to find himself accelerating sideways.
+For example, when the bus goes round a corner, a standing passenger who is not holding on seems to find himself accelerating sideways.
 If you try throwing and catching balls on a merry-go-round, you'll also observe some apparent violations of Newton's laws.
 Try this animation: